1550–1600 in European fashion: Elizabethan style

 Since Elizabeth I, Queen of England, was the ruler, women's fashion became one of the most important aspects of this period.
 As the Queen was always required to have a pure image, and although women's fashion became increasingly seductive, the idea of the perfect Elizabethan women was never forgotten.
+"Padding and quilting together with the use of whalebone or buckram for stiffening purposes were used to gain geometric effect with emphasis on giving the illusion of a small waist".

 The Elizabethan era had its own customs and social rules that were reflected in their fashion.
-Style would depend usually of social status and Elizabethans were bound to obey The Elizabethan Sumptuary Laws, which oversaw the style and materials worn.

-Elizabethan sumptuary laws were used to control behaviour and to ensure that a specific social structure was maintained.
+Style would depend usually on social status and Elizabethans were bound to obey sumptuary laws, which oversaw the style and materials worn.
+Elizabethan sumptuary laws were used to control behaviour and to ensure that the social structure was maintained.
+Only royalty was permitted to wear ermine.
+Other nobles (lesser ones) were allowed only to wear foxes and otters.
 These rules were well known by all the English people and penalties for violating these sumptuary laws included harsh fines.
-Most of the time they ended in the loss of property, title and even life.
+When enforced, they might result in the loss of property, title, and even life.

-Regarding fabrics and materials for the clothes construction, only royalty was permitted to wear ermine.
-Other nobles (lesser ones) were allowed only to wear foxes and otters.
-Those lower in the social hierarchy were allowed to make use of other animal products in the use of their clothing, "Padding and quilting together with the use of whalebone or buckram for stiffening purposes were used to gain geometric effect with emphasis on giving the illusion of a small waist".

-The upper classes, too, were restricted.
 Certain materials such as cloth of gold could only be worn by the Queen, her mother, children, aunts, and sisters, as well as duchesses, marchionesses, and countesses.
 Viscountesses and baronesses, among others, however, were not allowed to wear this material.

-Not only fabrics were restricted on the Elizabethan era, but also colours, depending on social status.
-Purple was only allowed to be worn by the Queen and her direct family members.
+Colour use was also restricted during the Elizabethan era depending on social status.
+Purple was only allowed to be worn by the Queen and her close family members.
 Depending on social status, the colour could be used in any clothing or would be limited to mantles, doublets, jerkins, or other specific items.
 Lower classes were only allowed to use brown, beige, yellow, orange, green, grey and blue in wool, linen and sheepskin, while usual fabrics for upper class were silk or velvet.